-If you face criminal charges or if you face deportation as a result of a past plea agreement in a criminal matter, call our San Francisco immigrants facing criminal charges lawyer at 415-638-1092 or email us to schedule a consultation.
+If you face criminal charges or if you face deportation as a result of a past plea agreement in a criminal matter, call or email our San Francisco lawyer to schedule a consultation.
 We will review the facts of your case and recommend the best steps to take.

 Fitch Law Office